jchristensen96-org/personal-site/README.md

 ## Infrastructure

 All the resources needed for the website are created during the deployment except the domain name.
-The resources include: S3 buckets + S3 website/security configurations, a Cloudfront distribution, an ACM certificate for TLS, and the proper Route 53 records to provide name resolution.
+The resources include: a S3 bucket + S3 website/security configurations, a Cloudfront distribution, an ACM certificate for TLS, and the proper Route 53 records to provide name resolution.

 ## Building